Modeling Thermal Liquid Systems

 If you are unsure whether an effect is relevant to your model, simulate the model with and without that effect.
 Then, compare the two simulation results.
 If the difference is substantial, leave that effect in place.
 The result is greater model fidelity at small time scales, e.g., during transients associated with flow reversal in a pipe.

 Start by adding a Thermal Liquid Settings (TL) block to the model canvas.
 Use this block to provide the physical properties of the liquid medium.
-This block is not strictly required, but without it the liquid properties are reset to their default values, given for water.
-In the block dialog box, enter the physical property lookup tables that you acquired during the planning stage.
+Double-click the block and enter the physical property lookup tables that you acquired during the planning stage.

 Identify the appropriate blocks for representing the physical components and their interactions.
 Components can be simple, requiring a single block, or complex, requiring multiple blocks, typically within a Simulink® Subsystem block.
 Add the blocks to the model canvas and connect them according to the Simscape connection rules.

 complex components.
 The Mass Flow Rate Source (TL)